-This feeling may be slight and barely noticeable, or it may be so severe that you find it difficult to keep your balance and do everyday tasks.
+This feeling may be barely noticeable, or it may be so severe that you find it difficult to keep your balance and do everyday tasks.

 Other symptoms associated with vertigo may include:

 - loss of balance – which can make it difficult to stand or walk